-31. The structural integrity of the pier shall be evaluated by a licensed professional structural engineer registered in the Commonwealth of Virginia, and a pier condition survey shall be submitted to the satisfaction of the Director of T&ES prior to release of the final site plan.
+- 31. CONDITION AMENDED BY PLANNING COMMISSION: The structural integrity of the pier shall be evaluated by a licensed professional structural engineer registered in the Commonwealth of Virginia, and a pier condition survey shall be submitted to the satisfaction of the Director of T&ES prior to release of the final site plan.
 The applicant will be responsible for the costs of a third party review by a structural engineer of the City's choosing.
-Any structural deficiencies identified in the survey shall be repaired by the applicant to the satisfaction of the Directors of T&ES, RP&CA and General Services.
-(T&ES)(RP&CA)(GS)
+Any structural deficiencies identified in the survey that would prevent the pier from being used as contemplated in the DSUP application shall be repaired by the applicant to the satisfaction of the Directors of T&ES, RP&CA and General Services.\ (T&ES)(RP&CA)(GS)(PC) - 32.
+The pier shall be stabilized and improved consistent with the preliminary plan submission prior to or concurrently with the issuance of the final Certificate of Occupancy for the waterfront buildings.\\\ (P&Z)(T&ES)(RP&CA)

-- 32. The pier shall be stabilized and improved consistent with the preliminary plan submission prior to or concurrently with the issuance of the final Certificate of Occupancy for the waterfront buildings.
-(P&Z)(T&ES)(RP&CA) - 33.
-Post a separate performance bond for the full cost of any work required for the pier, including any required stabilization, structural repairs and landscape improvements prior to release of the final site plan.
+- 33. Post a separate performance bond for the full cost of any work required for the pier, including any required stabilization, structural repairs and landscape improvements prior to release of the final site plan.
 The bond estimate shall be submitted for review with the second final site plan submission.
 If the estimate is a lump sum, a line item breakdown shall be included.
 Upon completion of the pier construction, the applicant shall submit as-built plans (to include the structural plans / drawings) certified by a licensed professional engineer registered in the Commonwealth of Virginia to the City for review and approval.
 After approval of the as-built plans by the City, the applicant shall maintain the pier for five years, including but not limited to structural and operational maintenance.
 At the end of the five year period, the applicant shall dedicate the pier to the City.
-Prior to acceptance by the City, the applicant shall be maintained in good standing until final acceptance of the pier and dedication to the City.
+Prior to acceptance by the City, the applicant shall demonstrate that the pier has been stabilized and maintained as required herein.
+The bond shall be maintained in good standing until final acceptance of the pier and dedication to the City.
 (P&Z)(T&ES)(RP&CA)(GS) - 34.
 The applicant shall work with staff to identify opportunities to activate the pier, which may include festivals, temporary exhibits, movies or other events during the five years which follow the approval of the pier as-built plans by the City.
 (P&Z) - 35.
 Temporary / seasonal structures on the pier are subject to review and approval by the BAR if in place for more than 30 consecutive days.
 All pier improvements require approval by the BAR.
 (P&Z) - 36.
-The bulkhead, from the north side of Duke Street to Wolfe Street shall be stabilized and/or reconstructed, with appropriate transitions to the existing bulkhead prior to the issuance of the final Certificate of Occupancy for the waterfront buildings to the satisfaction of the Directors of T&ES, DPI, RP&CA and P&Z. The promenade shall be constructed above the bulkhead, consistent with the Phase I Schematic Design to the satisfaction of the Directors of T&ES, DPI, RP&CA and P&Z. (T&ES, DPI, RP&CA, P&Z) - 37.
+The bulkhead, from the north side of Duke Street to Wolfe Street shall be stabilized and/or reconstructed, with appropriate transitions to the existing bulkhead prior to the issuance of the final Certificate of Occupancy for the waterfront buildings to the satisfaction of the Directors of T&ES, DPI, RP&CA and P&Z. The promenade shall be constructed above the bulkhead, consistent with the Phase I Schematic Design to the satisfaction of the Directors of T&ES, DPI, RP&CA and P&Z. (T&ES, DPI, RP&CA, P&Z) \\\ - 37.
 The applicant, its successors or assigns, shall not preclude the future docking of cruise ships, tall ships or similar vessels.(P&Z)(RP&CA)